Get Started

 function in the handleRequest

-method called in pages/api/search.js
+method called in the app/api/search/route.ts

 file.